“I can resist everything except temptation.”

 - Communicate: Angie Alt recently wrote about how she handles food-focused events, and she shared these wise words: “If you act wishy-washy, uncomfortable, or uncertain about your food choices, the people around you will also act weird.
 They won’t take you seriously.”
 Instead, calmly let people know what you need, and take steps to make sure your needs are met.
 Be confident.
 If you don’t feel confident, “fake it till you make it.”
 Seriously, pretend to be confident, and with practice, it will start to feel real.

 - Create New Food Traditions: Paleo isn’t about deprivation, even when you’re following the autoimmune protocol.
 Just because some traditional celebratory foods are off the table, doesn’t mean you can’t find even better options.
-Here’s a Thanksgiving Roundup, here’s a Holiday Party Roundup, and here’s a Christmas Cookie Roundup.
-Together, they include over 150 recipes that are not only paleo-friendly but meet the autoimmune protocol as well.
+Here’s a Thanksgiving Recipe Roundup, here’s an AIP Celebrations Podcast, and here’s a roundup of Christmas Cookies and Holiday Treats.
+Together, they include over 100 delicious AIP recipes.

 - Offer to Host: This is the easiest way to control the food that will be served.
 It’s your house, your kitchen, your diet template.
 If you don’t want to take on all of the cooking, assign some potluck dishes.
 Just make sure you cook enough that your plate is full of healthy goodness, so if SAD foods show up, they’ll pale by comparison.
 Another fun idea is to actually host an AIP Potluck.
 More and more people are using the autoimmune protocol to heal, and they face the same challenges over the holidays.
-Advertise a meet-up group through Facebook, your local health food store, or your local newspaper.
-Picture a party where you can eat everything that’s served.
-Now, that’s a holiday celebration!
+See if there’s a meet-up group near you!

-- Bring Your Own Food: Sometimes, you are going to be the guest of people who don’t follow the paleo lifestyle.
+- Bring Your Own Food: Often, you are going to be the guest of people who don’t follow the paleo autoimmune protocol.
 The easiest solution here is to bring your own food.
 Let your host know ahead of time.
-Remember Step 2 above?
+Remember tip #2 above?
 Communicate calmly and clearly.
 You’re not asking them to plan the menu around you.
 Let them know you’re really looking forward to their company, and bringing your own food is the easiest solution.